ginafish/ginafish.github.io/_posts/2024-03-12-principles-of-data-pipelines.md

 Circles are okay, but be very intentional about using them.
 You should have a mechanism in place for handling something that is infinitely stuck, and automated processes for getting that packet back on the right track.

 It's okay for your data pipeline to be a little complex.
-Like all software, you'll have to balance ease of development and business priorities.
-Make sure you keep your set of questions close at hand when updating your pipeline so that even when it drastically shifts, you
+Like all software, you'll have to balance ease of development and business/feature priorities.

+# What if you have packets that relate to each other?